Rule: Rolling dice

 Critical Failure

 Rolling a 1 on a d20 is always a Critical Failure.
-Special rule :- During a Check (or Contest): Rolling a result of 10 or less is considered a Critical Failure.
+Special rule :- During a Check, Contest or Spells: Rolling a result of 10 or less is considered a Critical Failure.

 - During an Attack: Rolling 10+ under your target's Defense Rating is considered a Critical Failure.